 Charlie Mariano

-Mariano played with Charles Mingus during a productive stage in the bassist’s career, and participated on seminal projects such as 1963’s The Black Saint and the Sinner Lady and ’64’s Mingus Mingus Mingus Mingus Mingus, and was enlisted by Elvin Jones to participate on the drummer’s Impulse tribute session dedicated to John Coltrane which resulted in 1965’s Dear John C. album.
+Mariano played with Charles Mingus during a productive stage in the bassist’s career, and participated on seminal projects such as 1963’s The Black Saint and the Sinner Lady and 1964’s Mingus Mingus Mingus Mingus Mingus.
+Drummer Elvin Jones enlisted him to participate in the 1965 sessions for his famed Impulse!
+Records tribute to John Coltrane, Dear John C.

-Following this period, he went to Japan, where he came in contact with Asian music for the first time, and studied the flute; he would be one of the leading exponents of jazz fusion with Asian elements.
-He also worked in the jazz-rock fusion idiom, and according to music journalist and historian Walter Kolosky, “had it not been for a mailing snafu, Charlie Mariano’s Helen 12 Trees [from 1976] may have been one of the most renowned fusion albums of its day.”
-The promotional copies for this release were lost, and the oversight not realized until two decades had elapsed.
+Following this period, Mariano went to Japan, where he came in contact with Asian music for the first time and studied the flute; he went on to be one of the leading exponents of jazz fusion that incorporated Asian elements.
+He also worked in the jazz-rock fusion idiom and, according to Jazz.com’s Walter Kolosky, “had it not been for a mailing snafu, Charlie Mariano’s Helen 12 Trees [from 1976] may have been one of the most renowned fusion albums of its day.”
+The promotional copies for this release were lost; nobody caught the oversight until two decades had elapsed.

-He recorded and went on tour with the Argentinean bandoneon player Dino Saluzzi and the songwriter Konstantin Wecker.
-He released many LPs under his name, as well as with the Mariano/Dodgion Sextet, Stan Kenton, Shelly Manne, Bill Holman, Frank Rosolino, Toshiko Akiyoshi, Charles Mingus, Elvin Jones, McCoy Tyner, Ebehard Weber, Mal Waldron, United Rock & Jazz Ensemble, Jasper van’t Hof, Philip Catherine, Stu Goldberg, Don Alias, Gene Perla and others.
-Starting 1996 he played as a guest at the European Jazz Ensemble.
+Mariano recorded and toured with the Argentinean bandoneon player Dino Saluzzi and the songwriter Konstantin Wecker and released many LPs under his own name.
+In addition to solo projects, in later years he worked with the Mariano/Dodgion Sextet, Stan Kenton, Shelly Manne, Bill Holman, Frank Rosolino, Toshiko Akiyoshi, Charles Mingus, Elvin Jones, McCoy Tyner, Ebehard Weber, Mal Waldron, the United Rock & Jazz Ensemble, Jasper van’t Hof, Philip Catherine, Stu Goldberg, Don Alias and Gene Perla, among others.
+Starting in 1996, he made guest appearances with the European Jazz Ensemble.

 Mariano died on June 16, 2009 in Cologne, Germany after a long battle with cancer.
 He was 85 years old.